simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 To understand the impact of certification updates on hiring decisions, consider the following:

 * **Relevance**: Updated certifications indicate that candidates have the knowledge and skills required to work with the latest technologies and industry best practices.
-* **Competitive Advantage**: Job seekers with updated certifications have a competitive edge over those with outdated credentials, as they are better equipped to handle the challenges of modern IT environments.
+* **Competitive Advantage**: Job seekers with updated certifications have a competitive edge over those with outdated credentials, as they're better equipped to handle the challenges of modern IT environments.
 * **Employer Confidence**: Hiring managers are more likely to trust candidates with updated certifications, as it reassures them that the individual is capable of adapting to new technologies and industry trends.

 To maximize your chances of success in the job market, you need to prioritize staying updated with certification changes and proactively pursue the latest credentials.